Blue Mountains One Day Workshop

 Full payment is required on booking

-Start and finish locations are a short drive from our Studio in Katoomba and will be provided prior to the day.
-For those of you who are staying in Katoomba you are welcome to start the day at the studio.
+Start and finish locations are a short drive from Katoomba and will be provided prior to the day.
+For those of you who are staying in Katoomba.

 The train ride from Central to Katoomba takes approximately two hours and offers some beautiful views as you climb into the mountains.
 You can see the Sydney Trains timetable online here.